apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/cdc/usage.en.md

 1. Construct CDCClient, pass in CDCClientConfiguration
 2. Call CDCClient.connect(), this step is to establish a connection with the CDC Server
 3. Call CDCClient.login(), log in with the username and password configured in server.yaml
-4. Call CDCClient.startStreaming(), start subscribing, you need to ensure that the subscribed library and table exist in ShardingSphere-Proxy, otherwise an error will be reported
+4. Call CDCClient.startStreaming(), start subscribing, you need to ensure that the subscribed database and table exist in ShardingSphere-Proxy, otherwise an error will be reported

 > CDCClient.await is to block the main thread, it is not a necessary step, other methods can also be used, as long as the CDC thread is always working.